Most pipelines are not pipelines. They are wish lists with stages attached.

 Dimension 6: Forecast Accuracy

-2. Forecasted amounts are compared to actual closed revenue each period, and the variance is reviewed.
+- Forecasted amounts are compared to actual closed revenue each period, and the variance is reviewed in a standing meeting, not just noted.

-3. Forecast calls are based on deal-level inspection, not rep self-reporting alone.
+- Forecast calls are based on deal-level inspection (stage, next steps, buyer engagement), not rep self-reporting alone.

-4. You can identify which reps or segments consistently over- or under-forecast.
+- You can identify which reps or segments consistently over-forecast or under-forecast, and you have addressed the pattern.

-5. Your forecast has been accurate to within 15% of actual results in at least 3 of the last 4 quarters.
+- Your forecast has been accurate to within 15% of actual results in at least 3 of the last 4 periods.

 Your score: ___ / 25